Copyright: 1996 - 2024

 Joined: Sat Feb 25, 2006 6:10 pm

 I need help in choosing a simulation package(software) to

 simulate a GSM phone repeater operating on 1900 MHz or 850 MHz which

 are the 2 main frequency band used in Canada.

 how to do this or anybody have done this simulation and I need help

 to first simulate this and then of course impelment the unit.
 However,

-at this stage I only need the simulation and the results to have an output of around
+at this stage I only need the simulation and the results to have an

-and spectrum canada is 2Watts).
+regulations and spectrum canada is 2Watts).